fgharo/iris-ml-model-training-pipeline-example-on-rhoai/README.md

 1. Uncomment lines starting from line 422 til line 456.
     *Tip: You can uncomment a block of lines in the file editor by highlighting the block you want to uncomment and then hitting keyboard combo keys Ctrl+/*
 1. Save the file in the editor.
+1. Make sure the namespace parameter is set to the name of your datascience project your pipeline resources and workbenches are running in.
+That is modify line 336 frpm `fharo-testing` to the name of your datascience project.
 1. In the terminal execute your python script to submit the pipeline: `python pipelines/iris_training_pipeline.py`
 1. Notice that last URL printed in the output.
 Click on that url and it should take you to a graphical view of your pipeline run.